-Here are two missed opportunities to deepen the reader’s connection with the world of the story.
-The first happened when the character refused to allow events to impact him.
+In our example, the first missed opportunity for writing feelings happened when the character refused to allow events to impact him.
 Or maybe he decided to keep up an illusion of normalcy and was therefore nonchalant.
 These are both realistic choices–there are certainly people like this in the world, lots of them.
 But are they good choices for fictional people to make?

 A character who keeps everyone at arm’s length is only good if they have cracks for the reader to crawl into.
 The reader isn’t a character, for the sake of talking about fiction.
 And they’re not really a person.
 They are a sort of mind-meld creature that can and should get just a bit closer to the bone, especially in parts of a story that are full of fear or anger or hurt.
 The toughest characters in the world can have their walls, but they should also have their vulnerabilities, especially if the reader gets some access to those (via interiority, for example).

-This level of reaction helps the reader get context.
+Writing emotions that match the action in your story helps the reader get context.
 Classic story theory dictates that a story really begins when a character’s normal gets thrown into a state of abnormal.
 They spend the rest of the story trying to either get back to normal or establish a new normal.
 So events that leave the status quo behind should be reacted to with feeling, and lots of it.
 Both internal and external.
 By everyone involved.